This Privacy Notice may vary from time to time so please check it regularly.

 CCTV and Visitor and Access control data is collated to pursue our legitimate interests to protect the property in question, to protect the vital interests of our visitors, tenants and customers, to assist with the prevention and detection of crime and to provide our contracted service to our tenants.

-ANPR is collected to fulfill a contract between ourselves and our users of our parking facilities, including enforcement action.
+ANPR is collected to fulfil a contract between ourselves and our users of our parking facilities, including enforcement action.

 Data Minimisation and Retention